Decentralized Cross-Blockchain Asset Transfers: Evaluation

 \subsubsection{Transfer Cost}

-\\ For every performed transfer, we measure the gas consumption of all three transaction types.
+For every performed transfer, we measure the gas consumption of both transaction types.
 The obtained results are outlined in \cref{fig:transfer-cost}.
-Note that the figure contains the gas consumption for the protocol as well as the gas consumption of the Testimonium blockchain relay used for verifying the inclusion of transactions.
+Note that the figure contains the gas consumption for the protocol as well as the gas consumption of the blockchain relay (ETH Relay).

-The total gas consumption of \cref{protocol:base} is about 343.5 kGas (standard deviation 25.81 kGas), calculated as the sum of \tx{\burn} and \tx{\claim}.
-The total gas consumption of \cref{protocol:ext1} is about 744.4 kGas~(standard deviation 46.01 kGas). \Cref{protocol:ext1} additionally includes the gas consumption of \tx{\confirm} leading to the higher total.
-With an exemplary exchange rate of about 130.10 EUR per ETH and a gas pice of 1.5~GWei, this results in transfer costs of about 0.07, and 0.15 EUR for \cref{protocol:base} and \cref{protocol:ext1}, respectively.
-Notably, transaction inclusion verification mechanisms may require a fee possibly increasing overall cost.
-For simplicity, in our experiments, we set the fee that has to be paid to the Testimonium blockchain relay for each inclusion verification to zero.
+The total gas consumption is about 343.5 kGas (with a standard deviation of 25.81 kGas), calculated as the sum of \tx{\burn} and \tx{\claim}.
+With an exemplary exchange rate of about 1678.44~EUR per ETH (as of June 2021) and a gas price of 10~GWei, this results in transfer cost of about 5.77~EUR.
+Notably, transaction inclusion verification mechanisms may require a fee possibly increasing the overall cost.
+For simplicity, in our experiments, we set the fee that has to be paid to the blockchain relay for each inclusion verification to zero.